openoakland/DataDay/README.md

 =========================
 Start putting vacant land in Oakland to good use by making it available for urban agriculture.
 The first step is to map all of the vacant land.
 [Read more](https://github.com/openoakland/DataDay/issues/5)

+The day's resultant project can be found [here](http://oakland-city-farm-share.github.io/vacant-lots/) and the source can be viewed [here](https://github.com/oakland-city-farm-share/vacant-lots).

 6. Oakland Unified Staff Data
 =========================
 Delve deep in to staffing data for OUSD to help make more educated decisions on staffing needs.
 [Read more](https://github.com/openoakland/DataDay/issues/6)